-Humaya is a 7 sq. km copper prospect in south central Peru, approximately 190 km east of the city of Ica, acquired in 2016 at nominal cost.
+The 100% owned Humaya property is 7 sq. km in size and located in the Department of Ayacucho, south central Peru approximately 190 km east of the city of Ica.
 The neighbouring concessions are held by majors.
-In late August an initial sampling and mapping program was undertaken on the 1.1 km length of exposed outcrop along the creek in the north-east part of the concession.
+In August 2016 an initial sampling and mapping program was undertaken on the 1.1 km length of exposed outcrop along the creek in the north-east part of the concession.
 The outcropping is described as having intense alteration and stockwork, typical of a copper-gold porphyry system.
-The local geology is Cretaceous sedimentary rocks overlain by Tertiary volcanic post-mineral rocks, and intruded by Tertiary feldspar-hornblende-porphyry (FHP).
+The local geology is Cretaceous sedimentary rocks overlain by Tertiary volcanic postmineral rocks, and intruded by Tertiary feldspar-hornblende-porphyry (FHP).
 The potassic porphyry type alteration and mineralization center is hosted principally within the FHP, with halos of hydrothermal breccias hosted in sedimentary rocks.
 Also observed is secondary biotite-sericite-pyrite, minor chalcopyrite, within very strong multiphase stockwork of many types of multidirectional veinlets, including B type veins with quartz-pyrite-chalcopyrite.
 This stockwork is directly related to a copper-gold mineralizing system which has been weathered with the potassic alteration preserved in some zones as patches.
 This alteration zone has been exposed in an area that is more than 2 kms in diameter.
 The porphyry is covered in part by post mineral tuffs and glacial and fluvial material.
 The initial 31 chip samples were collected, and tested up to 0.4 g/t Au, 0.35% Cu and 37 g/t Ag, with anomalous molybdenum values.
-The Company is actively looking for a partner on this project.
+The Company is seeking a joint venture partner to continue to explore and advance the Humaya project.